QuantumNuke75/Unofficial-Modding-Guide/_posts/2024-01-09-mapping_audio.md

 >DO NOT Edit the scale of these.
 If you require to edit the shape, modify the `Box` component's `Box Extent`.
 Editing the object scales will mess with the FMOD transitions.
 {: .prompt-warning }

+### [NEW] QSM_Weapon_Reflection_Probe
+* Located `Content > FMOD > Events > Levels > Reverbs`
+* The best way to describe it is that it's akin to a sound version of a Map's Facade.
+Its a fake Reverb/Echo probe placed outside the map to mimic where sound would Reverb off of back to the player.
+    * eg: Bouncing off distance large buildings or a neighbours house, Echos/Reverbs from an underpass or cave outside the map, or just a simulated reverb from a large valley or open field
+    * These are more artistically placed around the map to give that je ne sais quoi to the echoes

+>DO NOT Exceed more than 6 of these probes per map.
+You may usually need less.
+{: .prompt-warning }

 ### [NEW] Sound_StarterAmbience_V2_BP_C Blueprint
 * Works very similar to the Transition Blueprint above, however is meant to set the starting values for Ambience through *"*AmbSwitch"* when a player loads into a map.
 It covers the player spawns.